 Perhaps what you’ve been doing so far has been one-day excursions to nearby points of interest, short weekend trips or maybe a cruise or two.

 But whatever the product is and whoever your clientele may be to date, you’ve limited yourself to sending local U.S. clients outbound—away from home.
-You’ve never set up tours for foreign residents coming to the U.S. and traveling in your local area as part of an extended itinerary throughout the country—what is referred to in the travel/tourism industry as inbound or receptive travel.
+You’ve never set up tours for foreign residents coming to the U.S. and traveling in your local area as part of an extended itinerary throughout the country—what is referred to in the travel/tourism industry as inbound tour operator or receptive travel company.

 You might start by assessing what is already being offered in or near your town.
 Are there some particular sites—historic, culinary, theatrical, academic, sports-related—that would make for interesting itineraries you could design?
 What about farms, handicrafts, music, arts and crafts, and special events?

-Find out if there is a nearby visitors center or convention bureau where you could offer your specialty tours to their inbound tour groups.
+Find out if there is a nearby visitors center or convention bureau where you could offer your specialty tours to be their inbound tour operator.
 Many towns have learned the financial value that inbound tourism can bring to their bottom line.

 Ultimately, you may decide you want to design and operate the complete tour for an incoming international group.
 Or you may prefer to simply handle a one- or two-day package of your area that a larger, more experienced tour operator may purchase from you and incorporate into their overall itinerary.